FaserF/hassio-addons/whatsapp/README.md

 1. Click **Configure**.
 1. Check **"Reset Session (Logout)"**.
 1. Submit.
-   - *This clears the session in the Addon and allows you to re-scan.*
+   - *This clears the session in the addon and allows you to re-scan.*

 ### 🛑 "Connection Failure"

-- Ensure the Addon is running.
+- Ensure the addon is running.
 - Check if the **API Token** matches.
-- Check the Addon Logs for errors.
+- Check the addon logs for errors.

 ---

 ## 👨‍💻 Technical Details

 - **Base Image**: `ghcr.io/hassio-addons/base` (Alpine)
 - **Runtime**: Node.js 24 (Alpine Edge)
 - **Library**: @whiskeysockets/baileys (ESM)